 This was a January morning in the South East of Iceland.
 This was no ordinary morning for our 5 day workshop because the sky was filled with a special kind of cloud.
 Nacreous clouds are ice particles high up in the atmosphere that catch sunlight long before sunrise.
-They are also known as Mother of Pearl clouds because they glow with a variety of pearl like colours.
+They are also known as Polar stratospheric clouds (PSCs) or Mother of Pearl clouds because they glow with a variety of pearl like colours.

 Mother of pearl clouds used to be a bad omen for the Vikings.
 They saw them as a sign of a very harsh Winter.
 Indeed they can only be observed near the Arctic circle.
 I have only seen them 4 times.
 Each time was mid Winter.
 This was the only time I had seen them in he Southern sky – and we were on the way to the ice beach.